Reese’s Peanut Butter Cup Cheesecake Bars – stuffing peanut butter cups into cheesecake bars them drizzling then with chocolate is always a good idea!

 - After 10 minutes, reduce heat to 250 and bake for 40 minutes or until the center is just slightly jiggly.

 - Cool on the counter for 30 minutes then move to the refrigerator to cool for another 4+ hours.
 I put mine in overnight.

 - Place the chocolate chips and tablespoon of peanut butter into a microwave safe bowl.
 Microwave for 10-20 second intervals (depending on your microwave) until melted, taking out to stir after each interval.

 - I placed the chocolate mixture into a baggie & snipped the tip (very small cut) and drizzle over the top.
-I started out being nice & neat with diagonal stripes, then I went all willy-nilly & just kinda swirled it all over.
 Place back into the fridge to let the chocolate set.